Top cleaning experts show us where the dirt is hiding in your bedroom and how to tackle it like a pro

 Under the bed, behind the wardrobe and behind the nightstands accumulate lots of dust, hair and other debris and need extra attention during a spring clean, says Lucy Norman, End to End Cleaning Services company, based in London.

-- Clean the corners inside the wardrobe and all drawers– And depending on your pillows, you can wash them in your washing machine to sanitize them.
+- Clean the corners inside the wardrobe and all drawers.
+Depending on your pillows, you can wash them in your washing machine to sanitize them.
 Give your pillows a good thump as well and change your pillow covers at least once a week.

 Quick shortcuts for cleaning mattresses & pillows